Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Goodspeed's History of Campbell County, Tennessee, 1887, states that Richard "was a man of liberal and broad views, and was a man who assisted many charitable institutions.
 He commenced his life pursuits without capital, but by integrity and perseverance he scaled the height of want of a capital, and became one of the wealthiest men of his county, before his death.
 It is to his credit that, though he, at the outbreak of the civil war, owned more than 1,000 acres of land, he tilled, not by slave labor, but by free labor.
 He was a man who favored education, and accomplished, giving all his children a good education."

-The 1880 Campbell County census, Jacksboro Township, shows 72 year old Charlotte living with her son, Richard Drummond Wheeler, Jr. Richard still single at that time.
+The 1880 Campbell County census, Jacksboro Township, shows 72 year old Charlotte living with her son, Richard Drummond Wheeler, Jr., who was single at that time.
+Living with them was Richard, Jr.'s nephew and Charlotte's grandson, J. R. Waisman

-The Goodspeed's History of Campbell County, Tennessee, 1887, relates that Richard and Charlotte had 14 children.
+Goodspeed's History of Campbell County, Tennessee, 1887, relates that Richard and Charlotte had 14 children, ten sons and four daughters, Richard D., Jr. being the twelfth child, and eighth son.
 Other sources say they may have had as many as 17 children, with some children dying as infants.

 Children of Richard D. Wheeler and Charlotte Bridgman